disarm-platform/config-faas-cluster/README.md

 ## Monitoring
 1. For monitoring, add the datadog agent from the portainer templates with an API key from [this](https://app.datadoghq.com/account/settings#api) page of the datadog website.
 There is a customised `datadog.yml` file included in this repo that also activates logging.
 1. Optionally, add the Portainer Agent stack from the _app templates_, to help Portainer see what's happening on all nodes in the cluster.
+1. Use the docker compose from this repository